pahanavr/movies-explorer-frontend/README.md

-# Project: Movies explorer
+# Project: Movies explorer (Frontend)

 **Description**

 Web service about movies (and me).
 Here you can change the profile information and like/dislike the movie.
 Also you can search movie that you want by name or by length.
 This website can be accessed on any device from a mobile phone to a computer.
 To use the service, you must register and log in with your username and password.
+This is frontend part of full project.
+If you want to see backend part, you need to go to this [repositorie](https://github.com/pahanavr/movies-explorer-api).

 [Figma layout](https://disk.yandex.ru/d/eqtcK7L1MoiAQg)<br>
 [Check this out](http://diploma.pahanavr.nomoredomains.club)

-**Frontend Tools**
+**Tools**

 * HTML
 * CSS